Madisonkanna/subscribers-form/README.md

 # subscribers-form

- To star the Express backend, run yarn start.
+Instructions to run the app:

+1) Clone into the app

+2) Install dependencies with yarn

- For React frontend, cd into the client folder and run yarn start.
+3) In your CL, cd into the app and then run yarn start and open http://localhost:3001/

- For tests, run yarn run test.